dr-jts/pg-doc/postgis-ideas.md

 Transform a geometry by translating and scaling to fit a viewport rectangle (actually the envelope of an arbitrary geom) Optional parameter to specify if scaling is isometric or anamorphic?

+### ST_TransScale
-AffineTransformation - Resize and Set position `ST_TransScale` is too hard to use.
+AffineTransformation - Resize and Set position.
+`ST_TransScale` is too hard to use.
 Need a function which sets absolute size of geom, and absolute position

+### ST_Translate taking two points
+* Provide a signature taking two points, which determine the X and Y offsets and source anchor point.
+* Also, provide a signature that just takes one target point, which the geometry centroid is moved to.

 ## Point Generation
 ### Halton Points